lanrat/gohost/README.md

 # GOHOST

-A simple microservice to display a HTTP client's IP, hostname, and Owner.
+A simple microservice to display a HTTP client's IP, hostname, headers, and owner.

 ## Example